 SNORKEL WHALE WATCHING

-This Maui whale watch cruise is very much recommended due its interactivity- the Pride of Maui Snorkel Tour.
+This Maui whale watch cruise is very much recommended due to its interactivity- the Pride of Maui Snorkel Tour.

 The tour includes diving in and swimming nearby the fascinating humpback whales, snorkel gear, an open bar, a BBQ lunch, and more!